 Remus leaves the compartment to perform his prefect duties, bidding goodbye to the group.

 Benjamin, with whom Remus had been speaking, turns to Rainne.
-She looks up at him, just now realizing he is sitting beside her.
+She looks up at him, just now realising he is sitting beside her.

 “You were at that pool party at the beginning of the summer, right?” he asks.